RichardHightower/json-parsers-benchmark/README.md

 ## tl;dr

-* Jackson is the most polyvalent.
+* Jackson is the most polyvalent (having a valence of three or more).
 * Boon is very interesting if you can make use of the overlay parser (ie you actually only need a small part of the values in the JSON tree) and if your JSON payloads not too big (citmCatalog is about 1,5Mb).
 * GSON is very bad for this use case

-and regular Boon are basically equivalent, Boon being slighly faster.
+Jackson and regular Boon are basically equivalent, Boon being slighly faster.

 BoonOverlay delays value parsing, so it's promising if you're only interested in a small part of your JSON tree.